Parshantladhar/Parshantladhar/README.md

 ### Hi there 👋

 <h2 align="left">Hi 👋!
-My name is Parshant Kumar and I'm a Software Develpment Engineer ....😎</h2>
+My name is Parshant Kumar and I'm a Software Development Engineer ....😎</h2>

 ###